-If you’re looking to invest in resources that may be used year ’round, and especially at test prep times, I would recommend these bundles from my TpT store.
+If you’re looking to invest in resources that may be used year ’round, and especially at test prep times, I would recommend these bundles from my store.
 They cover EVERY STANDARD (either reading, grammar, or math) for the ENTIRE YEAR!

-Want to go paperless?
+Looking for more paperless resources?
 These digital reading units can be completed in Google Slides or PowerPoint and include ALL standards for reading using a fun format!